Patient education: Pericarditis (Beyond the Basics)

 Physical examination — During the examination, the clinician will listen to the heart with a stethoscope.
 In people with pericarditis, there is often an abnormal heart sound called a pericardial friction rub.
 This sound is created when the inflamed pericardial layers rub against each other.

-Electrocardiogram — Pericarditis and pericardial effusion produce distinctive patterns on an electrocardiogram.
+Electrocardiogram — Pericarditis and pericardial effusion may produce distinctive patterns on an electrocardiogram (figure 2).

 Determining if pericardial effusion is present — A chest x-ray is often obtained when pericarditis is suspected.
 The shadow of the heart may appear enlarged if there is a large accumulation of fluid (pericardial effusion) in the pericardial sac.
 However, most people with sudden onset (acute) pericarditis have a normal chest x-ray since there is frequently only a small or no pericardial effusion.

-An ultrasound examination of the heart (echocardiogram) is generally recommended since it is a more sensitive test for the detection of pericardial effusion.
+An ultrasound examination of the heart (echocardiogram) is generally recommended since it is a more sensitive test for the detection of pericardial effusion (figure 3).
 If a pericardial effusion is present, echocardiography can also help determine whether the effusion is limiting the filling of the heart (ie, causing cardiac tamponade).
 However, not having a pericardial effusion on the echocardiogram does not exclude the possibility of pericarditis.

 Is it pericarditis? — At least two of the following four criteria are generally present in a person with pericarditis: